 David H. Connell, Associate Professor (Adjunct) of Choral Conducting.
-Professor Connell was appointed to the faculty in 1991.
-He teaches organ as well as courses in choral literature.
-Since 1993 he has directed the Yale Glee Club.
-He is the former director of music at Epworth United Methodist Church of Toledo, Ohio.
+Appointed to the faculty in 1991, Professor Connell teaches courses that deal with the intersection of music, literature, and religion: Settings of the Psalms; Music in the Age of Reform; Passions and Requiems; Masses of Palestrina; and The Musician's Faust.
+Since 1991 he has directed the Yale Glee Club; he has led international tours of the group in Europe, Asia, and Africa.
+He has served as director of music in Lutheran, United Methodist, and Roman Catholic congregations.
 B.Mus., Philadelphia College of the Performing Arts; M.M., M.M.A., D.M.A., Yale University.